ericfernandesferreira/audio/README.txt

 sh build-audio.sh (for compile pulseaudio) sh build-audio-jack.sh (for compile jack audio)

-Note:
-- the builder does not build pulseaudio and jack together, or is or is another.

-*** ONLY FOR PULSEAUDIO
-Installing the multilibs:
-- Inside the folder compat32/ contains the packages needed for compilation in 32bits, they are necessary for the Wine and Skype if you do not use either of those programs, their installation is not necessary.

 *** IMPORTANT
-you need to add the samba in multilibs, it does not come in the official package but is necessary for pulseaudio be compiled in 32bits then just download the i486 version on slackware-current and convert to compat32
+if you will use Wine is good to compile packages like GSM and OpenAL in 32bits

 # To compile on 32bit using Slackware64 do the following:
 su -
 . /etc/profile.d/32dev.sh

 # Then go to compat32 audio folder and compile the order with the command
-ARCH=i486 ./packagename.SlackBuild
+ARCH=i586 ./packagename.SlackBuild

 # After compiled you need to convert to compat32
-convertpkg-compat32 -i /tmp/packagename-i486.tgz
+convertpkg-compat32 -i /tmp/packagename-i586.tgz

 # After converted just install
 upgradepkg --install-new /tmp/packagename-compat32.tgz